 This salmon kibble has natural glucosamine from fish to help stave off conditions like hip dysplasia.
 It simultaneously addresses this breed’s digestion and immune system via probiotics that balance the gut biome.

-See if your dog thrives eating Purina Pro Plan Sensitive Skin and Stomach High protein dog food, available on amazon.
+See if your dog thrives eating Purina Pro Plan Sensitive Skin and Stomach High protein dog food, available on Chewy or Amazon.

 Siberian Retriever Maintenance And Grooming